1. Are Mosquito Coils Safe? Why They Smell Like Cigarettes

 Picture this: It’s a humid summer night.
 You light a mosquito coil, hoping to enjoy a peaceful evening without itchy bites.
-But as that smoky haze fills the room, your throat starts to itch.
+But as that smoky haze fills the room, your throat starts to itch — a common sign of mosquito coil side effects that many families ignore.
 Your toddler coughs.
 Suddenly, you’re wondering: “Is this thing worse than the mosquitoes?”

 The Ugly Truth: